thiagontnx/SecurityBootcamp/detect/storage/objects/objects.rst

 In this exercise, you will use the *Objects Browser* to create and access buckets in the object store.

 #.
 Within your *USER##*\-WinTools VM, download sample images using this link: `https://s3.amazonaws.com/get-ahv-images/sample-pictures.zip`, and extract it to your desktop.
-TODO: Broken link.
-Asked Thiago.

 #.
 Within your *USER##*\-WinTools VM, open *Prism Central* and select :fa:`bars` **> Services > Objects**.